Nasdanika/html/repository/src/site/markdown/emf.md

 ## Access control

-``EObjectViewAction`` and other classes such as [EClassPropertySource](apidocs/org.nasdanika.html.emf/apidocs/index.html?org/nasdanika/html/emf/EClassPropertySource.html) adapt their target object to ``AuthorizationProvider`` to customize UI generation.
+``EObjectViewAction`` and other classes such as [EClassPropertySource](apidocs/org.nasdanika.html.emf/apidocs/index.html?org/nasdanika/html/emf/EClassPropertySource.html) adapt their target object to ``AccessController`` to customize UI generation.
-For example, ``EClassPropertySource`` checks for ``read`` authorization for EStructuralFeature in order to include it as a property into the property set and
+For example, ``EClassPropertySource`` checks for ``read`` permission for EStructuralFeature in order to include it as a property into the property set and
 ``EObjectViewAction`` does the same for child features.

 ## Object identity and action activators